prakashsellathurai/prakashsellathurai.github.io/index.md

 **Bio:**

-Prakash Sellathurai is an Software Engineer, experienced in working with technologies focused on Computer Vision and Deep Learning.He finished his Mechatronics engineering undergraduate degree on 2019.He is proficient in Python , C++ ,and  have strong foundation in  Algorithms/ Data Structures.
+Prakash Sellathurai is an Software Engineer, experienced in working with technologies focused on Computer Vision and Deep Learning.He finished his Mechatronics engineering undergraduate degree on 2019.He is proficient in Python, C++,and  have strong foundation in  Algorithms/ Data Structures.
+{: class="bio"}

 **Contact:**     &nbsp;   `MyFirstName    MyLastName (at) gmail (dot) com`